jflinter/Dwifft/README.md

 When you wire up a `TableViewDiffCalculator` to your `UITableView`, it'll _automatically_ calculate diffs and trigger the necessary animations on it whenever you change its `rows` property.
 Neat, right?
 Usually, this `rows` object will be the same thing you're using in your `UITableViewDataSource` methods.
 The only constraint is that the items in that `rows` array have to conform to `Equatable`, because, you know, how else could you compare them?

 This makes slightly more sense in code, so check out the tests (which show `LCS`/`Diff` in action) and the example app (which demonstrates the use of `TableViewDiffCalculator` if you're interested!
+You can quickly run the example with `pod try Dwifft`.

 Thanks for reading!
 PRs and such are of course welcome, but I want to keep this pretty tightly-scoped, so I'd politely request you open an issue before going off and implementing any new functionality so we can talk things over first.